vsrinivas/fuchsia/docs/development/workflows/fx.md

   itself) of the build.
 * `fx clean` clear out all build artifacts.
 * `fx clean-build` perform a clean, then a full-build.
-* `fx gen` - repeat the `gn gen` process that `fx set` performed.
+* `fx gen` repeat the `gn gen` process that `fx set` performed.
 Users making fine grained build argument changes (e.g. by editing `args.gn` directly) can run `fx gen` to reconfigure their build.

-## <a name="flash_zedboot"></a> Flash a board / Prepare Zedboot
+## Flash a board / Prepare Zedboot

 The exact preparation required to put Fuchsia onto a target device varies by specific device, but there are two general groups in common use today, made convenient behind `fx` commands:

-* `fx flash` is used with most `arm64` devices to perform a raw write of Zedboot to the device, preparing it for "Paving".
+* `fx flash` is used with most `arm64` devices to perform a raw write of Zedboot to the device, preparing it for [Paving](#what-is-paving).
-* `fx mkzedboot` is used with most `x64` devices to prepare a bootable USB key that boots into Zedboot, preparing the device for "Paving".
+* `fx mkzedboot` is used with most `x64` devices to prepare a bootable USB key that boots into Zedboot, preparing the device for [Paving](#what-is-paving).

-What is Zedboot?
+### What is Zedboot?

-Zedboot is a special configuration of Zircon that contains a simple network stack, a simple device advertisement & discovery protocols, and a suite of protocols to write Fuchsia to a target disk and/or to network boot a target system.
+Zedboot is a special configuration of Zircon that contains a simple network stack, a simple device advertisement and discovery protocols, and a suite of protocols to write Fuchsia to a target disk and/or to network boot a target system.
 Zedboot is a term used for both the overall process, as well as a special build configuration.
-Many people come to know it as "the blue screen with ascii art".
+Many people come to know it as "the blue screen with ASCII art".

 To enter Zedboot on an arm64 target, power on the device while triggering a boot into fastboot flashing mode (often this involves holding a particular